Michaels: History

+In February 2011, Michaels and Aaron Brothers stores suffered a data compromise which affected their debit card terminals in 20 states.
+The company alerted customers who made PIN-based purchases between February 8 and May 6, 2011, that their data may have been exposed.
+A class action lawsuit was filed against Michaels in the County Court of Passaic, New Jersey over the incident.
 In March 2012, Reuters reported that JPMorgan Chase and Goldman Sachs were "the leads on what could be one of the year's largest IPOs in the retail sector", with one source saying the IPO would be registered in April.
-Reuters further reported that Michaels posted earnings before interest, income taxes, depreciation and amortization of $661 million in 2011 and had total debt of $3.5 billion as of January 28, 2012.
+Reuters also reported that Michaels posted earnings before interest, income taxes, depreciation, and amortization of $661 million in 2011 and had total debt of $3.5 billion as of January 28, 2012.
 The filing, for a $500 million common stock issue, came on March 30.
 The ticker would be MIK on the NYSE.
 A report on the filing put the company's debt at $3.8 billion and said 2011 revenue was $4.2 billion and net income was $176M.
 In July, the IPO was "put on hold indefinitely" after CEO John Menzer suffered a stroke.

-In Menzer's absence, Lew Klessel, Bain managing director, and Charles Sonsteby, Michaels' chief administrative officer and chief financial officer, served in a temporary Office of CEO.
+In Menzer's absence, Lew Klessel, Bain's managing director, and Charles Sonsteby, Michaels' chief administrative officer and chief financial officer, served in a temporary office of CEO.
 In February 2013, Chuck Rubin was appointed CEO.
-Rubin was president and CEO of personal-care specialty retailer Ulta Beauty at the time of his appointment and had previously been with Office Depot and Accenture.
-The Michaels Office of CEO was discontinued when Rubin assumed his position later in February and Sonsteby continued as CAO/CFO.

-In June 2014, Michaels became a public company under newly formed parent The Michaels Companies.
+Rubin was president and CEO of personal-care specialty retailer Ulta Beauty at the time of his appointment and had been with Office Depot and Accenture.
+The Michaels office of CEO was discontinued when Rubin assumed his position later in February and Sonsteby continued as CAO/CFO.
+In June 2014, Michaels became a public company under newly formed parent, the Michaels Companies.

 In 2020, Ashley Buchanan, formerly of Walmart, became the new CEO of Michaels.
 Later that year, Michaels introduced a new store concept at two locations in Texas, which features a new open layout built around "inspiration hubs", new "maker space" areas for instruction, and self-service pickup lockers for online orders.
-The company stated that aspects of this concept would be introduced at new and renovated locations in the future (such as its location in Regina, Saskatchewan, which in 2023 became the first Canadian location to adopt the format after having been closed following a fire).
+The company said that aspects of this concept would be introduced at new and renovated locations in the future including in Regina, Saskatchewan, which in 2023 became the first Canadian location to adopt the format after being closed following a fire).
 In March 2021, The Michaels Companies agreed to be acquired by private equity company Apollo Global Management, taking the company private.

+In 2025, Michaels took advantage of the in-store retail vacuum caused by the bankruptcy proceedings and store closings of Party City and Jo-Ann Stores by moving into those store's niche markets of party supplies and fabrics, respectively.